 It has been a warm and beautiful summer in the Pacific Northwest.
 The summer season has been very profitable for us hosts on Airbnb.
 Being a host on Airbnb means most of the time, we have a flat-line winter across all three of our Airbnbs properties.
 But we would still be in the green this year with our mortgage in terms of cashflow.
 I have no complaints about the income Airbnb brings in but there are many other fringe benefits people don’t give Airbnbs enough credit for.

-If you find this content useful, click my referral link to BECOME A HOST and start your side hustle today!
+If you find this content useful, click this link to BECOME A HOST and start your side hustle today!

 I try to be diverse in my observations as a host.
 If I didn’t truly enjoy hosting Airbnbs then I would have stopped a long time ago.
 I still think the concept is simply genius – just like car sharing.
 Although the main attraction will always be having someone else pay your mortgage, there are plenty of other fringe benefits to being a host as well.
 This segment is a general pointer but it also includes tales from my personal experience having been a full-time Airbnb host for 2 years now.